 To live below your means, you must know where your money’s going.
 Start by creating a realistic budget if you don’t have one already.
 Try Google Docs (it’s free), which allows you to create a spreadsheet and share it with other spenders and contributors to your household income.

-In addition to Google Docs or a simple Excel spreadsheet, more sophisticated online budgeting tools like Mint.com will pull in all your financial information and send you alerts and notices, and “they can make budgeting a rather cool exercise,” Garrison says.
+In addition to Google Docs or a simple Excel spreadsheet, more sophisticated online budgeting tools like YouNeedABudget (YNAB), or Empower will pull in all your financial information and send you alerts and notices, and they can make budgeting actually feel engaging, rather than a chore.

 Build an Emergency Fund